 Longer than average siphons are designed for large, deep tanks.
 The tubes are usually 15 to 18 inches in length and have a much longer hose than standard siphons, often 25 feet or more in length.
 The reason for the extra hose length is to accommodate the tank depth.
 A longer hose helps with managing the volume of water removed from a larger tank.
 If a bucket were used when removing water from a large tank, it would be necessary to frequently stop and empty the buckets.
 A long hose allows it to be run to a floor drain, or even outside to drain.

 04 of 07

 This is a feature that can be present on a standard style of siphon, and one that I highly recommend.
-Instead of struggling to prime the siphon, often resulting in a mouthful of water, the self-priming siphon merely has to be pumped to get started.
+Instead of struggling to prime the siphon but sucking on the end of the hose, often resulting in a mouthful of water, the self-priming siphon merely has to be pumped to get the water flow started.
 It may add a bit to the price, but is worth it.Continue to 5 of 7 below.

 05 of 07

 One of the more popular styles of aquarium siphon is the type that is attached to a faucet, using the stream of water to create a suction that pulls the water through the siphon.
 The water then goes directly into the sink and down the drain, eliminating the need for dragging buckets around.
 This style also can be switched to work in reverse, pushing water into the tank to refill it, so water doesn't have to be replaced into the aquarium with buckets, either.
 Be sure to add a water conditioning product to remove chlorine from the tap water when refilling the aquarium.

 The well known "Python" brand is the most commonly seen product of this type, and is marketed with different hose lengths, some as long as 75 feet.
 This type of siphon is pricey, but if you have large tanks, it is well worth the investment.